little-engineer-2025/go-interfaces/README.md

   is referenced with the same name as the package.
 - Could be good when auto-generating mocks, for instance, autogenerating them to `/internal/mocks` directory, with the same layout as the interfaces.
+- No name conflicts when importing.

 Downsides:
 - Add an extra level of packages for the interfaces and implementation.
+The implementations could be fixed just removing the level, but we still need the level for the interfaces.

 ## FAQ